NouraElHabbal/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout/HFD/Body Composition/body-weight-analysis.md

 Percent Fat Mass~ age * Gender * Knockout + (1 | animal.id) + (age - 1 | animal.id)

-Based on this formula the knockout caused a 12.052 increase in percent fat mass for males and a 11.095 increaes for females (p=1.262&times; 10^-15^ via a Chi-squared test).
+Based on this formula the knockout caused a increaes for females (p=1.262&times; 10^-15^ via a Chi-squared test).

 The full results are shown below: